 Artificial

-Intelligence, a theory but no answer
+Intelligence...
+A theory but no answer

-have experimented with recreating realistic human characteristics
+with recreating realistic human characteristics - with some success.

-leads the way in mobility, the 120 cm high robot has already mastered
+humanoid robot ASIMO leads the way in mobility, the 120 cm high

-the complicated balancing act required when walking, running and jumping
+robot has already mastered the complicated balancing act required

-and it can safely navigate around random objects.
-ASIMO is also capable
+when walking, running and jumping and it can safely navigate around

-can also move where indicated and recognise his name.
-A remarkable
+and greets people accordingly, he can also move where indicated and

-machine no doubt, but ASIMO is not truly intelligent.
+recognise his name.
+A remarkable machine no doubt, but ASIMO is not

 Work has also been done on facial recognition robots, these complex